jdlib/JDBX/UserGuide.md

 ## <a name="stmts"></a>2.
 Statements

-### <a name="stmts-classes"></a>Statement classes
+### <a name="stmts-classes"></a>2.1 Statement classes

 Statements are used to execute SQL commands.
-JDBX provides three alternative statement classes to replace the corresponding JDBC classes:
+JDBX provides three alternative statement classes to replace the corresponding JDBC classes.
+(Implementation-wise the JDBX statements wrap their JDBC counterpart):

 JDBC|JDBX|Used to
 ----|----|-------